AlphaGit/alphas-manifesto-blog/_posts/2018/2018-12-03-ethics-in-artificial-intelligence.md

 - trolley problem
 - studies
 excerpt_separator: <!--more-->
-sub_title: Review of a very interesting meetup by Dr McKillop
+subtitle: Review of a very interesting meetup by Dr McKillop
 ---

 I recently participated in a meetup with the promising title "Ethics in AI".
 Dr. Chris McKillop conducted the meetup, and she did not only has a lot of theoretical background under her arm, but also a great deal of experience with working on the field of Data Science and AI.